 - 1. Distinguish between milestones and deliverables: - milestones: control points in the project that help to chart progress (kickoff meetings, steering committes, first-draft of a survey, prototype, etc) - deliverables: outputs to be submitted to the EU (publication, leaflet, progress report, brochure, list, etc) - 2.
-Be as specific as possible, e.g.: - events the number of events, title, content, duration, number of participants, etc. - publications number of pages, language, format (printed/electronic), number of printed copies (in each language), etc. - 3.
-Be realistic about what you can achieve within the project duration.
+Be as specific as possible, e.g.: - events the number of events, title, content, duration, number of participants, etc. - publications number of pages, language, format (printed/electronic), number of printed copies (in each language), etc.

+3. Be realistic about what you can achieve within the project duration.
 The scope of your project should be large enough to make a difference, but it doesn't need to produce an excessively high number of outputs.

 4. Refer only to major outputs.
-Do NOT include minor sub-items, internal working papers, meeting minutes, etc. Limit the number of deliverables to max 10-15 for the entire project.
-You may be asked to further reduce the number during grant preparation.
+Do NOT include minor sub-items, internal working papers, meeting minutes, etc. Adapt the number of deliverables to the size of your project and work packages (use as many as necessary, as few as possible).
+You may be asked to reduce or increase the number during grant preparation.